-Diversion can be defined as any program that allows a youth who commit an offense to be directed away from more formal juvenile justice system involvement.
+Diversion can be defined as any program that allows a youth who commits an offense to be directed away from more formal juvenile justice system involvement.
 Diversion is considered an alternative response to arrest and/or prosecution in Juvenile Court.

 In general, diversion programs can be divided into two categories: